List of Bleach soundtracks

 Bleach (ブリーチ, Burīchi) is a Japanese manga series written and illustrated by Tite Kubo.
 Bleach follows the adventures of high school student Ichigo Kurosaki after he obtains the powers of a Soul Reaper (死神, Shinigami) from another Soul Reaper, Rukia Kuchiki.
-The Bleach discography primarily consists of the original soundtrack produced for the Bleach, an anime adaptation of the manga.
+The Bleach discography primarily consists of the original soundtrack produced for the Bleach anime adaptation of the manga.
 The soundtrack was composed by Shirō Sagisu and released in eight volumes and an anniversary box set.
 Numerous soundtracks have been released in different collections and sets.
-A series of character song albums, best-of albums composed of the theme songs, rock musical albums and drama CDs have also been released, all by Sony Music Entertainment Japan.
+A series of character song albums, best-of albums composed of the theme songs, rock musical albums, and drama CDs have also been released, all by Sony Music Entertainment Japan.

-The Bleach anime opening and ending credits songs take from a diverse group of bands including Orange Range, UVERworld, High and Mighty Color, Beat Crusaders, YUI, Aqua Timez, Asian Kung-Fu Generation, Kelun, SCANDAL, Porno Graffitti, miwa, SID, ViViD, Rie Fu, Home Made Kazoku, Younha, SunSet Swish, Ikimono-gakari, JUNE, Mai Hoshimura, Oreskaband, chatmonchy, RSP, Lil'B, pe'zmoku, Stereopony, Tsuji Shion, Sambomaster, Spyair, Aimer and many more.
+The Bleach anime opening and ending credits songs have been selected from a diverse group of bands including Orange Range, UVERworld, High and Mighty Color, Beat Crusaders, YUI, Aqua Timez, Asian Kung-Fu Generation, Kelun, SCANDAL, Porno Graffitti, miwa, SID, ViViD, Rie Fu, Home Made Kazoku, Younha, SunSet Swish, Ikimono-gakari, JUNE, Mai Hoshimura, Oreskaband, chatmonchy, RSP, Lil'B, pe'zmoku, Stereopony, Tsuji Shion, Sambomaster, Spyair, Aimer, and many more.
 Aqua Timez in particular was used for numerous theme songs throughout the course of the production.

-The two albums from Bleach discography won the Japan Gold Disc Awards in category "Animation Album of the Year".
+Two albums from the series' discography have won Japan Gold Disc Awards in the "Animation Album of the Year" category.